What does Security Bank & Trust Co. do with your personal information?

 Who is providing this notice?

-How does Flagship Bank Minnesota protect my personal information?
+How does Security Bank & Trust Co. protect my personal information?

 To protect your personal information from unauthorized access and use, we use security measures that comply with federal law.
 These measures include computer safeguards and secured files and buildings.

-How does Flagship Bank Minnesota collect my personal information?
+How does Security Bank & Trust Co. collect my personal information?

 We collect your personal information, for example, when you